-During phase 3 - planning, reporting and implementation, the response manager leads development and implementation of a response plan to achieve the agreed response outcomes and objectives within agreed timeframes and budget.
-The response plan (along with any subsequent amendments) is approved by RSL.
+During phase 3 - planning, reporting and implementation, the Controller leads development and implementation of an incident action plan to achieve the agreed response outcomes and objectives within agreed timeframes and budget.
+The incident action plan (along with any subsequent amendments) is approved by Response Governance.
 It is an evolving document that guides all activities, and includes triggers to review and exit the response.
 It reflects any relevant and pre-agreed contingency plans, and contains all necessary details to make it relevant for the specific response.
 Depending on the nature and complexity of the response, a more detailed response business case may be required to support strategic decision-making.
-In these cases, the response plan will also cover activities and resources required for delivery of the response business case.
+In these cases, the incident action plan will also cover activities and resources required for delivery of the response business case.